-Laura is a curator, stylist and designer working at the intersection of technology, fashion and the history of science.
+Laura is a curator, stylist and designer working at the intersection of fashion, the mystical, and the history of science.
 Her work investigates the sensory experience of scales, speculative design in outer space, material culture in computing, and the ultimate pursuit of the techno-sequin.

-With her artistic collaborator, Rosa Weinberg, she created the Stethosuit, a wearable bodice designed to synchronize the body's inner soundscape with NASA's recently released transmuted audio of Voyager 2's travels through our solar system.
-Harmonizing naturally occurring micro and macro rhythms across timescales, it debuted on the catwalk at La Republic in Berlin as part of the 36-hour Fashion Hack Day marathon.
+Previously, their studio created the Stethosuit: a wearable bodice designed to synchronize the body's inner soundscape with the cosmo's vibrations.
+Using NASA's recently released transmuted audio of Voyager 2's travels through our solar system, the garment harmonizes naturally occurring micro and macro rhythms across timescales.
+It debuted on the catwalk at La Republic in Berlin as part of the 36-hour Fashion Hack Day marathon.

-Recently, with Dr. Beth Altringer, Laura led a cohort of Harvard students to New York City over the 2016 winter term to conduct research with leading fashion designers and technologists.
+As part of her earlier research in wearable technologies, with Dr. Beth Altringer, Laura co-designed a winter term module that took Harvard students to New York City to conduct field work with leading fashion designers and technologists.
 The students' projects grappled with questions which ranged from which qualities make a wearable tech product (un)desirable, to what modes of research and design are most successful.
 Their findings culminated in a presentation at Parsons School of Design at the end of the session.

 During the mid-aughts Indian tech boom Laura lived and worked in Bangalore, India as one of the first American employees at Infosys Technologies.
 While abroad she crafted international marketing campaigns and organized an invite-only annual tech conference for Infosys's top global clients.
 At the request of senior management, she redesigned Infosys's office dress code, balancing the values of conservative executives and young women engineers -- and Eastern and Western aesthetics.
 While living in India, Laura was an early advocate within the Blank Noise Project, a community founded in 2006 in Bangalore to end street sexual harassment through social media campaigns and non-violent street demonstrations.
 During that time Blank Noise launched an international, ongoing project, "I never ask for it", which counteracts the narrative that a woman's clothes can be justified as an invitation for sexual harassment.